FluxCapacitor2/RedditVideoMaker-Desktop/README.md

 *All text-based subreddits are supported.
 Images don't really work yet (if you want image support, you can work on it! see the Contributing section below).*
 ## Sources
-* You can look at or download the sources for the program in the GitHub repo: https://github.com/FluxCapacitor2/RedditVideoMaker-Desktop
+* You can look at or download the sources for the program in the [GitHub repo](https://github.com/FluxCapacitor2/RedditVideoMaker-Desktop).
 * Compiled sources are located at `out/production/RedditVideoMaker-Desktop/`
 * A compiled JAR can be found at `out/artifacts/RedditVideoMaker_Desktop_jar/RedditVideoMaker-Desktop.jar`.
 This JAR is directly executable and can be added to the startup folder on Windows.
+*(If you want RVM to start on startup, add a batch file to the startup folder with the contents `java -jar path/to/RVM.jar` so that you can see the console output in caase of an error)*
 ## Contributing
 ### Contributors
 * FluxCapacitor
-* *Add your name here!
-All contributions, big or small, are welcome!
+* ***Add your name here!*** *All contributions, big or small, are welcome!
 Just make a pull request!*
 ### Code Style
 You can download my code style settings from the EditorConfig files located in each repository (source links above).
 For PRs to be merged, it would be nice if you could follow my code style settings!
 Also, please consider taking a look at the *TODO* section below, it would really be appreciated if someone helped me implement these features.
-### Testing
+### Testing and OS Support
-This program was *only* tested on Windows 10.
+This program was *only* tested on Windows 10 in my environment.
 Possibly others could test on other operating systems in the future, but some of the OS-specific config must be changed.
 ### TODO
 - [ ] Ability to set TTS audio to be spoken for images
 - [ ] Ability to narrate the text in screenshots instead of using text to speech (like a voice recorder)
 - [ ] Ability to change TTS voice
+- [ ] Revamped options GUI
+- [ ] Support for auto-generating videos for subreddits other than `r/AskReddit`.
+- [ ] Support the new Reddit experience
+- [ ] Make Reddit awards (gold, silver, etc.) display properly instead of removing them
+- [ ] Possibly support reading greentexts

 ## Open Source and Free Software
 *Thanks to the authors of all of these programs/APIs!
 They've really helped me develop RVM quickly and easily.*